GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 ## Demo

-I have added File Handling support to [Excalidraw][demo], a cartoon-style drawing app.
-When you create a file with it and store it somewhere on your file system, you can now open the file via a double click, or a right click and then selecting "Excalidraw" in the context menu.
+I have added file handling support to [Excalidraw][demo], a cartoon-style drawing app.
+When you create a file with it and store it somewhere on your file system, you can open the file via a double click, or a right click and then select "Excalidraw" in the context menu.
 You can check out the [implementation][demo-source] in the source code.

 <figure class="w-figure">